alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 - L7.1: We started with some remarks on the [the project](project.md).
 Then we looked at the template file for the type checker available on Canvas.
 We also covered Sections 4.4-4.5 of the book.

+- L7.2: Sections 4.6-4.8 from the book.
+Read these sections carefully and prepare questions for the next lecture.
+(Sections 4.9-4.11 are optional as this has been implemented in the template files.)

 <!-- CAREFUL: BELOW IS FROM 2021 ...
 SUBJECT TO CHANGE
 - L7.2: [Assignment 2](https://github.com/ChapmanCPSC/compiler-assignments/blob/master/Typechecker/).
 Read Chapter 4.4 to 4.6 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).